Pylons/pyramid/docs/tutorials/zeo/index.rst

 application to run under multiprocess configurations, such as those exposed by :term:`mod_wsgi`.

-The easiest way to get started with ZODB in a :mod:`pyramid` application is to use the ZODB ``bfg_zodb`` paster template.
+The easiest way to get started with ZODB in a :mod:`pyramid` application is to use the ZODB ``pyramid_zodb`` paster template.
 See :ref:`additional_paster_templates` for more information about using this template.
 However, the Paster template does not set up a ZEO-capable application.
 This chapter shows you how to do that "from scratch".

 Installing Dependencies
 -----------------------